Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 550 Gold
 - Wonderous Item

-**Rubys Health**: You gain maximum hit points equal to half your hit dice.
+**Health**: You gain maximum hit points equal to half your hit dice.

 ---